BeardedGinger/uncopyright-genesis/README.md

 Uncopyright Genesis
 ===================

 Allows you to quickly add an "Uncopyright" footer to your Genesis sites.
-Uncopyright information displays as a modal window when someone clicks the link in the footer
+Uncopyright information displays as a modal window when someone clicks the link in the footer.
+[See demo in footer of my personal blog](http://joshmallard.com)

 Customize
 =========